Frequently Asked Questions

 No. The Foundation offers hundreds of donor-supported scholarships, each with its own eligibility criteria.
 By submitting one application, you will be considered for all scholarships for which you meet the criteria.

 Yes.
-International students are eligible for some, but not all Foundation scholarships.
-You are ineligible for our need-based scholarships because they are awarded based on the FAFSA (Federal Application for Student Aid), which is only available to U.S. citizens.
-However, you will be considered for Foundation scholarships based solely on academic performance or program of study.
-Each type of scholarship uses the same application, and you only need to complete one application to be considered for all Foundation scholarships for which you qualify.
+International students are eligible for some, but not all, Foundation scholarships.
+You are less competitive for our need-based scholarships because they are awarded using information from the FAFSA (Federal Application for Student Aid), which is available only to U.S. citizens.
+However, you will still be considered for all Foundation scholarships (those based on need, as well as those based on academic performance, program of study or other factors).
+Each type of scholarship uses the same application, and you need to complete only one application to be considered for all Foundation scholarships for which you qualify.

 Yes, an essay is required for the Foundation scholarships.
-The essay prompt can be found at scholarships.waketech.edu.
+The essay prompt can be found with the scholarship guidelines online.
 Work on your essay in advance to make it quick and easy to apply during the application period.
-Essay score is a key component in selecting scholarship recipients.
-Content, spelling, and grammar all impact scoring.
+The essay score is a key component in selecting scholarship recipients.
+Content, spelling and grammar all impact scoring.

-You must be enrolled in a minimum of six credit hours to receive a scholarship.
-Some scholarships require recipients to be enrolled full-time (12 credit hours or more).
+You must be enrolled in a minimum of three (3) credit hours during each award semester to receive a scholarship.
+Some scholarships require recipients to be enrolled in at least six (6) credit hours or full-time (12 credit hours or more).
+If offered a scholarship, your scholarship offer information will tell you how many credit hours are required.

-All applications submitted by the April 30th deadline are considered for a scholarship.
+All applications submitted by the April 30 deadline are considered for a scholarship.
 Scholarship essays are evaluated and scored anonymously by Wake Tech faculty and staff volunteers.
-Applications are then scored based on average essay score, academic factors and financial need (need is only a component for scholarships based on need).
+Applications are then scored based on average essay score, academic factors and financial need (need is a component only for scholarships based on need).
 Recipients are then selected based on the applicant's overall score in conjunction with the scholarship's criteria.
-These criteria are set by each scholarship's donor and include but are not limited to: demonstrated financial need, academic information (primary major, credits completed, etc.), and academic performance (GPA).
+These criteria are set by each scholarship's donor and include but are not limited to demonstrated financial need, academic information (primary major, credits completed, etc.) and academic performance (GPA).

 Once applications are reviewed, the Foundation sends notification emails to the student's Wake Tech email address.
 We may also use the scholarship system’s texting feature to alert you to check your email for award announcements.
 Applicants are usually notified by early July.